Sharpness of Minima in Deep Matrix Factorization

-With our closed-form expression in hand, we then empirically explore in Section~\ref{sec:exp} the \emph{escape phenomenon}, observed by \citet{Wustab} (who only studied a one-dimensional setting).
-We find that this phenomenon also occurs for overparameterized deep matrix factorization problems.
-Therefore, we empirically observe the following.
+With our closed-form expression in hand, we then empirically observe in Section~\ref{sec:exp} the \emph{escape phenomenon}, which is introduced by \citet{Wustab}.
+This phenomenon has been observed in numerous works; however, it has been characterized empirically only in extremely simplified settings.
+For instance, \citet[see Figure~1]{lewkowycz2020large} observed this phenomenon for a one-hidden layer linear network trained with squared-error loss on a single scalar data point, \citet{cohen2021gradient} analyzed it for a convex quadratic loss function and most recently, \citet[see Figure~4]{ghosh2025learning} characterized it empirically for the two-layer scalar factorization loss.
+Although their analysis is not directly related to the escape phenomenon, \citet{liang2025gradientdescentlargestep} recently studied the convergence regions of GD in deep matrix factorization problems.

-We explore this phenomenon through the lens of \emph{dynamical stability} and, in particular, the notion of \emph{dynamically unstable} minima introduced by \citet{nar2018stepsizemattersdeep} and \citet{Wustab}.
-Their definition is as follows.
+In contrast, we provide the first empirical characterization of an escape phenomenon during gradient-based training near a minimizer of a deep matrix factorization problem.
+We find that the escape phenomenon also occurs for overparameterized deep matrix factorization problems.
+We explore this phenomenon through the lens of \emph{dynamical stability} introduced by \citet{Wustab}.